stevekramercellist/cellist/entertainment.md

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/763572550&color=%23ffffff&auto_play=true&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/kFOTKlICkY4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/2sp4w5F_2HY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The Steve Kramer Entertainment Group is a Sarasota-based ensemble which focuses on providing the highest class of entertainment and also reaching underserved children in order to teach the importance and joy of classical music.

 The Steve Kramer Entertainment Group provides a roster of nearly all different configurations of ensembles bringing together the country’s best musicians, educators, and composers.
 The musicians are available to be hired for solo performances and private recitals.
 To contact the artists, please have your clients use the [following form](http://stevekramercellist.com/contact.html).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/kFOTKlICkY4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/embed/jtKueNajxBc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2sp4w5F_2HY" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 My partners in music, based in Sarasota, Florida, Philadelphia, Pennsylvania, and New York City, New York, known as the Steve Kramer Entertainment Group, are an outstanding team of soloists and educators who help to build music programs, bringing interactive music education and performances to students.
 The ensemble generates a string quartet and a piano trio and its subsets, which perform all styles and genres from the early renaissance to contemporary.
 The musicians collaborate with a wide range of artists, including wind, percussion, vocal and dance, all who are accredited from the nation’s finest institutions.